 Senior School Curriculum

-At Cedar College we recognise that the Senior School curriculum should not solely be focused on the ATAR, but about providing a curriculum that leads to a career – whether that be tertiary education, or another suitable pathway.
+At Cedar College, we recognise that the Senior School curriculum should not be solely focused on the ATAR, but should provide a pathway towards a career — whether that be through tertiary education or another suitable option.

-The Senior School, therefore, offers a careers programme which assists in identifying the future pathways of each student.
-A broad-based curriculum provides the opportunity for these young adults to pursue their aspirations and long-term goals while developing their God-given potential.
+The Senior School, therefore, offers a careers programme to assist students in identifying their future pathways.
+A broad-based curriculum provides opportunities for young adults to pursue their aspirations and long-term goals while developing their God-given potential.

-With the aid of the Personal Learning Plan in Year 10, Senior School students are encouraged to focus their future subject choices on areas of career interest and ability.
-A range of subjects is offered in the Senior School including the core subjects English, Mathematics, Science, History, Geography, P.E. and Christian Living, as well as specialist subjects such as Music, Visual Arts, Food & Hospitality, Information Technology, Drama and Design & Technology studies.
+At the start of Senior School, the Exploring Identities and Futures program helps students identify their learning strengths, consider their future subject choices, and explore potential career pathways.
+A range of subjects is offered in the Senior School, including the core subjects of English, Mathematics, Science, History, Geography, Physical Education, and Christian Living, as well as specialist subjects such as Music, Visual Arts, Food & Hospitality, Information Technology, Drama, and Design & Technology.

-In Year 11 and 12, further options such as Physics, Biology, Chemistry, Information Processing & Publishing, Specialist Maths and Legal Studies are available for students to specialise further.
+In Senior School, further options such as Physics, Biology, Chemistry, Psychology, Modern History, Specialist Mathematics, and Legal Studies are available for students to specialise further.

 Workplace Learning